Yellow Fever Vaccine Coadministration Confirmed Safe for International Travelers

 Concomitant serves to provide protection against multiple pathogens in a shorter time span, both for individuals living in or traveling to disease-endemic areas.

 Published on the MedRxiv preprint server on July 11, 2022, these researchers concluded that inactivated TBEV, or IXIARO vaccines, can be coadministered with Stamaril without an increased risk of adverse events and without reduced development of neutralizing antibodies to the respective viruses.

-Furthermore, the vaccines can safely be delivered in the same upper arm without adverse outcomes.
+Furthermore, yellow fever vaccines can safely be delivered in the same upper arm without adverse outcomes.

 And across all study cohorts, most participants receiving the Stamaril vaccine had detectable levels of YFV NS5-RNA seven days after vaccination.